 Because your credit score is a pivotal non-driving rating factor, it would be difficult to negate its effects with a few discounts.
 But by doing your homework and trying to get as many discounts as possible, you could rack up some savings.
 Let's explore some ways to save money on car insurance with a poor credit score.
 See more popular car insurance discounts.

 You’re a driver in Texas who gets into an at-fault collision.
 The estimate for the repairs is $1,700.
 Last year, at-fault accidents raised car insurance rates by an average of $767 per year — and most insurance companies will charge higher rates for at least three years after a violation or claim hits your driving record.
 This $767 will amount to over $2,300 in total rate increases.
 If you include a typical $500 deductible, the average total cost of this claim would be over $2,800.

 In this scenario, you would save yourself over $1,100 by paying out-of-pocket for the $1,700 in damage.

 So, when thinking if it’s worth it to file a claim, you should consider the estimated cost of repairs is versus what you would end up paying after your rate is increased.
-To find out what you would be paying for your state, see our state of insurance analysis.
+To find out what you would be paying for your state, reference The Zebra's comprehensive annual State of Insurance study.